h1f1x/iot-esp32-touch/README.md

 A fatal error occurred: Failed to write to target RAM (result was 01070000: Operation timed out)
 ```

-Install the CH34X driver.
+Install the CH34X driver!
 If the driver is correctly installed you should see `/dev/cu.wchusbserialXXXX` and `/dev/cu.usbserialXXXX`, where you should now use the prefixed one starting with: `wch`

 Monitoring and checking the output: